By Joanne Jeffries. Last Updated 26th November 2021. Welcome to this guide to making a claim for a car accident in Spain.

 Now you should have a good idea as to whether you have a strong case.
 The next thing to do is actually make the claim.
 You will need to know who caused the incident to do this.
 You will need their name, address, telephone number, insurance details, and vehicle registration number.
 What if the driver fled the scene?
 You will be able to make a claim, as there is a scheme run by the Motor Insurers Bureau.
 The process is slightly different, but don’t worry, as it’s something we have plenty of experience with.

 Aside from this, make sure you keep a hold of all records that prove the expenses you have experienced because of the car accident.
 You can claim for these, but you will need receipts and such like.
-Common expenses claimed for when it comes to road traffic accidents include vehicle repair costs, counselling expenses, the cost of medical treatment, travel expenses, and loss of income.
+Common expenses claimed for when it comes to road traffic accidents include vehicle repair costs, counselling expenses for psychological injuries, the cost of medical treatment, travel expenses, and loss of earnings.

 This gives you a brief overview of what is involved when it comes to claiming for a car accident in Spain.
 Nevertheless, continuing reading to discover everything you need to know, from typical payout amounts to emergency contact numbers.